aws-ia/terraform-aws-eks-blueprints/examples/upgrade/blue-green-route53/README.md

   <img src="static/archi-blue-green.png"/>
 </p>

-Our sample is composed of three main directory:
+Our sample is composed of four main directory:

 - **core-infra** → this stack will create vpc and dependencies: create a Route53 sub zone for our sample, and a wildcard Certificate Manager certificate for our applications TLS endpoints, and a SecretManager password for the ArgoCD UIs.
-- **eks-blue** → will create our Blue EKS blueprint cluster, with ArgoCD add-on which will automatically deploy additional add-ons and our demo workloads
+- **modules/eks_cluster** → local module defining the EKS blueprint cluster with ArgoCD add-on which will automatically deploy additional add-ons and our demo workloads
-- **eks-green** → same as blue, with some configuration differences (that can be newer Kubernetes version)
+- **eks-blue** → an instance of the eks_cluster module to create blue cluster
+- **eks-green** → an instance of the eks_cluster module to create green cluster

 So we are going to create 2 EKS clusters, sharing the same VPC, and each one of them will install locally our workloads from the central GitOps repository leveraging ArgoCD add-on.
 In the GitOps workload repository, we have configured our applications deployments to leverage AWS Load Balancers Controllers annotations, so that applications will be exposed on AWS Load Balancers, created from our Kubernetes manifests.
 We will have 1 load balancer per cluster for each of our applications.